shpml/fundamentals/02_chapter/08_assesment.md

 *Concentration, also known as Match Match, Memory, Pelmanism, Shinkei-suijaku, Pexeso, or Pairs, is a card game in which all of the cards are laid facedown on a surface and two cards are flipped over each turn.
 The object of the game is to turn over pairs of matching cards.*

 8) Great!
 In order to preview your page, double click your `index.html` file to open it in the browser.
-If you want to make changes to your page and view those updates in the browser, simply make sure your file is saved before refreshing the page.
+If you want to make changes to your page and view those updates in the browser, simply make sure your file is saved before refreshing the browser window.

 #### Bonus